George Wythe: Revolution

 When petitions and other attempts failed to resolve the crisis by the following summer while Dunmore's raiders harassed Virginia settlements from its waterways, Wythe moved and then voted in favor of the resolution for independence that Jefferson had drafted upon his return.
 His fellow Virginia delegates in Philadelphia held Wythe in such esteem that they left the first space open for him when they signed the Declaration of Independence.
 Moreover, John Adams, who did not like many Virginians, thought so highly of Wythe that he wrote "Thoughts on Government" concerning the establishment of postwar constitutions for state governments.
 Earlier in the session, Wythe had also exchanged humorous verses with his friend and delegate William Ellery of Rhode Island despite their political differences.
 Wythe thus signed the Declaration of Independence upon his return to Philadelphia in September.
-The signers' names were not made public until the following January, for all knew the declaration was an act of treason, punishable by death should their rebellion fail.
+The signers' names were not made public until the following January, for all knew the declaration was an act of treason, punishable by death, should their rebellion fail.

-As did many of the founding fathers, Wythe paid dearly for supporting independence.
-The farmer to whom he had leased Chesterville, Hamilton Usher St. George, proved to be a British spy, although acquitted of those charges on April 23, 1776.
-As documented in British archives, St. George invited British raiding parties that damaged neighboring plantations as well as Williamsburg and other settlements along the James River.
-British troops encamped at Portsmouth went on raids such as the skirmish at Waters Creek.
-In January 1781, Benedict Arnold led British raiders that forced Jefferson to flee Richmond, and fires were set that burned the fledgling state capital and destroyed many colonial records.
-Just weeks earlier, on New Year's Eve, Wythe had reportedly helped scare another raiding party back to their British ship.
-Finally, four boatloads of neighbors attacked Hamilton St. George at his house on Hog Island on September 21, 1781, forcing him to flee to Chesterville and ultimately New York and England.
-Chesterville sustained damage before Wythe evicted Mrs. St. George in order to move into the house with Elizabeth while French allies used their Williamsburg home.
-During the Yorktown campaign which led to General Cornwallis' surrender, American and French troops camped at Williamsburg, and Count Rochambeau occupied the George Wythe house.
-On December 21, 1781, fire burned down the Governor's Palace and also destroyed a wing of the college which included Wythe's beloved library and physics instruments.
+During the war, Virginia became a battleground between Patriot and Loyalist forces.
+The farmer to whom he had leased Chesterville, Hamilton Usher St. George, was secretly a Loyalist, though he was acquitted of charges of being a British spy on April 23, 1776.
+St. George supported British raiding parties based in Portsmouth, which targeted local plantations as well as Williamsburg and other colonial settlements along the James River in raids such as the skirmish at Waters Creek.
+In January 1781, Benedict Arnold led 1,600 American Legion troops, which forced Jefferson to flee Richmond and burned the fledgling state capital, destroying many colonial records.
+Just weeks earlier, on New Year's Eve, Wythe had reportedly helped scare another British raiding party back to their ship.
+Finally, four boatloads of neighbors attacked St. George at his house on Hog Island on September 21, 1781, forcing him to flee to Chesterville, then to New York, and ultimately to England.
+Chesterville sustained damage before Wythe evicted Mrs. St. George to move into the house with Elizabeth while French troops occupied their Williamsburg home.
+During the Yorktown campaign which led to General Charles Cornwallis' surrender, American and French troops camped at Williamsburg, and Count Rochambeau occupied the George Wythe house.
+On December 21, 1781, a fire burned down the Governor's Palace and also destroyed a wing of the college, which included Wythe's beloved library and physics instruments.